fire pits

 By |2021-09-16T13:20:55-05:00September 16th, 2021|Backyard Escapes, Backyard Upgrades, Deck and Patios, Fire Pits, Outdoor Fireplaces, Outdoor Living, Patios & Decks, Seasonal Landscapes|Comments Off on Extend the Outdoor Season with a Fire Feature

-Clients frequently turn to us to give the new portable spa they’ve purchased a custom installation.
-“And now, they won’t have to search around to purchase the hot tub separately” says Deck and Patio’s Parker Lippolt.
-“They can get a new PDC spa directly from us.”
+Clients have frequently turned to us to do a custom installation for a new portable spa they’ve purchased.
+“But in recent times, they don’t have to search around to purchase the hot tub separately” says Deck and Patio’s Parker Lippolt.
+“They can get a new CAL spa directly from us.”

 “A spa can be a great element for truly enjoyable outdoor living,” adds Parker.
 “And for those who don’t have enough space for a pool, they find they can always fit in a hot tub.
-Even when they also have a pool, which is only open for part of the year, their separately operating portable hot tub can run 12 months.”
+And even when they have a pool — which is only open for part of the year — they appreciate that a separately operating portable hot tub can run 12 months.”

 What is so unique about Deck and Patio is that we are not just a hot tub distributor, but a full service design and build firm.